schneiderjf/FbChatViz/README.md

 * response_time: how much time (Work in progress, will be available soon)
 * new_conversation: binary, 1 if the last conversation is more than 24 hours ago (Work in progress, will be available soon)
 * sentiment: by using the NLTK library (Work in progress, will be available soon)
+* topic: what topics does the message contain (Work in progress, will be available soon)

 To create these features just run: